-Rate of Thermionic EmissionThe number of thermions emitted per second from the substance considered is known as the rate of thermionic emission.
+Rate of Thermionic EmissionThe number of thermions emitted per second from a substance is known as the rate of thermionic emission.
 This value depends on

 - Surface Temperature Higher is the temperature of the substance, greater is the rate of thermionic emission.